Israel–Lebanon relations: Lebanese Civil War (1975–1990)

-Lebanon's civil war began in 1975 when Phalangist gunmen ambushed a bus killing the 27 Palestinian passengers on board.
+The Lebanese Civil War began in 1975 when Phalangist gunmen ambushed a bus, killing the 27 Palestinian passengers onboard.
 The complexities of the war were tied to Lebanon's sectarian political structure dividing Shia and Sunni Muslims and Christians.

 In 1982, Israel invaded Lebanon in the middle of the civil war after a gunman from Abu Nidal's organization attempted to assassinate Shlomo Argov.
 The Israeli Prime Minister blamed the PLO for the incident, and used it as an excuse to begin Operation Peace for Galilee and the 1982 Lebanon War.
 During the invasion Israel allied with the Phalangist Christian militant group against the PLO and Shia militias.
-UN Children's Fund (UNICEF) wrote that from the beginning of the Israeli attack on June 4 to August 15, 1982, 29,506 Lebanese and Palestinians had been killed as a result of the Israeli bombardments, 80 percent of them civilians.
+UN Children's Fund (UNICEF) wrote that from the beginning of the Israeli attack on June 4 to August 15, 1982, 29,506 Lebanese and Palestinians had been killed as a result of the Israeli bombardments, 80% of them civilians.
 Several thousand people were arrested and kept in Israeli-controlled prisons.
 The Israeli army cut off electricity and water supply to West Beirut, depriving at least 300,000 civilians of water and electricity for about three months.
-The MacBride Commission published a report in 1983 which said that the scale of the destruction showed that the Israeli Army had blanket-bombed areas instead of attacking defined targets.
+The MacBride Commission published a report in 1983 which said that the scale of the destruction showed that the Israeli army had blanket-bombed areas instead of attacking defined targets.
 Their bombardment of residential neighborhoods of West Beirut was extensive, and there was widespread destruction of civilian properties.
-In cases of hospital destruction the commission said there were no weapons or ammunition in the establishments, yet the Gaza hospital was bombed heavily for three hours.
+In cases of hospital destruction, the commission said there were no weapons or ammunition in the establishments, yet the Gaza hospital was bombed heavily for three hours.